Thermodynamic uncertainty relation under continuous measurement and feedback with quantum-classical-transfer entropy

-We finally introduce quantum jump currents associated with jump operators $\{L_k^{Y_{t_n}}\}$, which is a central quantity in this study.
-Quantum jump current depends on the jump events and is defined as
+We finally introduce quantum jump currents associated with the jump events $\{K_{t_n}\}$, which is a central quantity in this study.
+Quantum jump currents are dependent on the jump events and are defined as

 where $w_k^{Y_{t}}$ satisfies $w_k^{Y_{t}} = - w_{-k}^{Y_{t}}$ for all $k$ and its counterpart $-k$.
 An example of such a current is the heat current, where we take $w_k^{Y_{t}} = \Delta_{k}^{Y_{t}}$.
 Another example is the particle current, where we take $w_k^{Y_{t}} = \pm 1$ depending on whether the particle flows into or out of the system.
 By taking the ensemble average and continuous time limit $\Delta t \to 0$, we obtain the average current $\langle \hat{J} \rangle = \int_0^\tau \mathbb{E}_{Y_t}\left[\sum_{k} w_k^{Y_t} \Tr[L_{k}^{Y_t} \rho_{t}^{Y_t} L_{k}^{Y_t \dagger}]\right]\, \dd t$.